cdlate/resume/index.md

 ## Personal Experience ##

 ### 2007 - Now ###
-Keep study new languages/algorithm and picking up other IT related skills, Coursera for president.
+Keep studying new languages, picking up IT related skills, and playing around with .net vNext.

 ### 2007 ###
 Successfully passed my computational physics exam with an implementation of the Monte Carlo method in Fortran.